P4ndaF4ce/P4ndaFrame/README.md

-# shiny-broccoli
+# CraftyPanda 🐼
-CraftyPanda 🐼 is a playful yet powerful CLI tool that helps you craft, scaffold, and automate project setups with ease.
-From Django apps to Docker files, CraftyPanda builds everything you need to start coding in no time!
+A playful and powerful project scaffolding tool.

+## Overview
+CraftyPanda is a CLI tool designed to help developers quickly scaffold and generate project templates for various frameworks, including Django, Golang, machine learning models, and more.
+With CraftyPanda, you can easily set up your project structure, Dockerfiles, environment files, Taskfiles, and other essential configurations – all customized to your preferences.